 To conduct the appropriate level of environmental review the subrecipient will determine the environmental classification of the project.
 The term "project" may be defined as an activity or group of activities geographically, functionally, or integrally related, regardless of funding source, to be undertaken by the Program in whole or in part to accomplish a specific objective.
 PRDOH will approve the classification determination.
-The three (3) major environmental classifications for projects and their descriptions are as follows.
+The three (3) major environmental classifications for projects and their descriptions (which are in parentheses) are as follows.